bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **LIFE evolved over ${  \mathbf{1,000,000,000} }$s of years of a survival game...**

 **I humbly ask: WHY ALL THIS?
 (We don't seem to have a good answer...)**

-**"The ability to ask questions is the greatest resource in learning the truth." - Carl Jung.**

-My YouTube Channel for Inquiry based Mathematics: [Link](https://www.youtube.com/@maethaddict).